SAP-samples/teched2025-DA262/exercises/ex5/README.md

 <br>__10.__ Select the column <strong>impact</strong> and on the right pane, scroll down to find the criticality property and set the value to criticality.Therefore __impact__ will now show the criticality threshold based on the risks.
 <br>![](/exercises/ex5/images/9_selcrit.png)

-<br>__11.__ Add the criticality representation with icon.
-This will add the icon next to the value which indicates the risk level visually.
+<br>__11.__ Wait a few seconds until the new option labeled __Criticality Representation__ appears.
+Then, add the criticality representation with an icon—this will display an icon next to the value, visually indicating the risk level.
 <br>![](/exercises/ex5/images/10_criticon.png)

 <br>__12.__ Go back to the page map and Select the configure icon of object page section.